 June 2012

-Welsh National Opera’s new production of La Boheme, featuring projections designed by myself for Knifedge, has opened to critical acclaim at the Cardiff Milleunium Centre.
+The 2012 production of La Boheme for Welsh National Opera featured projections designed by Nina for Knifedge, and opened to critical acclaim at the Cardiff Millenium Centre.
 The opening signifies another type of first for WNO, however, with the unveiling of their newly acquired projection systems.

 The Telegraph ★ ★ ★ ★ ★